-While the armed groups haven’t successfully established themselves in Latakia, they do however attack the city from afar.
+While the terrorists haven’t successfully established themselves in Latakia, they do however attack the city from afar.
 “Here in Latakia, we are still getting hit by missiles from those same terrorists along the Syrian –Turkey border,” Martin says.
 “They load the missiles, shoot them off, then run away.”

-While the government subsidizes bread and provides free health care and university education, the attacks of the past few years have devastated the economy; many farming and factory areas are inaccessible due to the presence of the armed groups.
+While the government subsidizes bread and provides free health care and university education, the attacks of the past few years have devastated the economy; many farming and factory areas are inaccessible due to the presence of the terrorist factions.

 These factors, and the sanctions unjustly imposed on Syria, are some of the reasons that more and more Syrians find themselves depending on financial aid from relatives abroad, largely via Western Union since most foreign banks are now inaccessible in Syria.
 At 2 pm, a Western Union office is packed with those waiting to receive funds, most of whom waiting since 9 am.
 The same scene plays out at Western Union offices throughout Damascus.
 An imperfect transaction system is worsened by the numbers of people needing to receive money.

 In Homs, Latakia, Damascus, walls and shop doors are decorated with large, painted replications of the Syrian flag and posters of President Assad.
 Syrian flags appeared at Easter celebrations, wedding and engagement parties.
 With the flags, patriotic songs for Syria and for President Assad, a roomful of celebrants singing along, hooting, clapping. [see: Homs supporters and Easter celebration despite sordid realities, and other snippets from Syria]